-Situations may arise in which a student believes that he or she has not received fair treatment by a representative of the University or has a complaint about the performance, actions or inaction of the staff or faculty affecting a student.
-Students are encouraged to seek assistance from their advisers or another member of the faculty or staff in evaluating the nature of their complaints or deciding on an appropriate course of action.
+Situations may arise in which a student believes that they have not received fair treatment by a representative of the University or has a complaint about the performance, action or inaction of the staff or faculty affecting a student.
+Students are encouraged to seek assistance from their faculty advisers or another member of the faculty or the Office of Academic Advising in evaluating the nature of their complaints or deciding on an appropriate course of action.

-A complaint should first be directed as soon as possible to the person or persons whose actions or inactions have given rise to the problem - not later than three months after the event.
+A complaint should be directed first and as soon as possible to the person or persons whose actions or inactions have given rise to the problem - not later than three months after the event.
 For complaints in the academic setting, the student should talk personally with the instructor.
-Should the student and instructor be unable to resolve the conflict, the student may then turn to the chair of the involved department for assistance.
-The chair (or dean) will meet with both parties, seek to understand their individual perspectives, and within a reasonable time, reach a conclusion and share it with both parties.
-Finally, a student may appeal to the Committee on Academic Affairs which will study the matter, work with the parties, and reach a final resolution.
+Should the student and instructor be unable to resolve the conflict, the student then may turn to the chair of the involved department for assistance.
+The chair will meet with both parties, seek to understand their individual perspectives, and within a reasonable time, reach a conclusion and share it with both parties.
+Finally, a student may contact the Office of Academic Advising to submit an appeal to the Committee on Academic Affairs, which will study the matter, work with the parties, and reach a final resolution.